kirillburton/signup-tests/README.md

 and run signup-tests.spec.js by clicking on it

 **For a cloud run:**
-use GitHub workflow "Cypress Tests"
+see GitHub workflow "Cypress Tests" – create a pull request, add an empty commit

 Tests code is [here](https://github.com/kirillburton/signup-tests/blob/main/tests/signup-tests.spec.js)